 It’s worth noting, however, that there are two types of Spray Foam available, which are; Open-Cell and Closed-Cell foam.
 The difference between the two is that Open-cell foam is lighter & more affordable, while closed-cell foam is heavier & more expensive, as well as a better heat insulation material because it’s better at preventing airflow.

 When thinking about soundproofing, open-cell foam is generally better because of its lower cost and ease of installation.

 Spray foam vs Fiberglass and Rockwool

-However, when comparing two 2-by-6 framed walls, one filled with open-cell foam and one with fiberglass or rockwool, if the walls are properly sealed, then there may be a slightly better performance achieved when using fiberglass and rockwool, and at a slightly cheaper price as well.
+However, when comparing two 2-by-6 framed walls, one filled with open-cell foam and one with rockwool, and if the walls are properly sealed of course, then there will be a better performance achieved when using rockwool, and at a slightly cheaper price as well.